nfergu/memalot/README.md

 - By default, only the most recent iteration of a report is returned.
 You can ask your AI tool to retrieve more iterations if you wish.
 - By default, the MCP server will look for reports in the default directory.
 However, you can ask your AI tool to look in a specific directory if you have saved reports elsewhere.

+## Referrers

+Memalot uses the [Referrers](https://pypi.org/project/referrers/) package (by the same author as Memalot) to show the referrers of objects.
+These are the references to the object that are keeping it alive.
+There are a number of options that can be used to control the behaviour of this.
+See [Referrer Tracking Options](#referrer-tracking-options) for more details.

 ## Options

 Memalot has a number of options that can be used to customize its behavior.
 Pass these options to `start_leak_monitoring` or `@leak_monitor`.
 For example: